-Bring a sack lunch and beverage; a morning snack is provided.
-Friday lunches will be provided by our sponsor, Boar's Head, giving us a taste of locally grown products!
+On day #1 and #2, bring a sack lunch and beverage; a morning snack is provided.
+Friday lunches will be provided by our sponsor, Boar's Head!
 Dress for the weather, wear older shoes, you should bring your own water bottle.
 NO open toe or sandals!
-Classes are held rain or shine.
+We GO! rain or shine.

 When are the Classes?

 Critter Camp Classes are offered during June, July and August